Skip to main content

 Discourse

-The principle of being content to dwell in softness and weakness and not contending for superiority has already been discussed many times.
+The principle of dwelling contentedly in softness and weakness, never contending for superiority, has already been discussed many times.
 This chapter sets forth the underlying reason once more.

 Whatever has grown overly strong and dominant has thereby taken the path of death.
-The myriad beings are all like this; no one can escape it.
-Therefore one who has become strong must not remain in that position of strength.
-Only then can one endure in strength.
+All beings are like this; none can escape it.
+Therefore one who has grown strong must not remain in that position of strength.
+Only then can one endure.